 Luckily everybody can get out of this abyss of shyness.
 Let me share a few tricks.
-I first learned them by watching my friends.
+I learned them by watching my friends.
 Started applying them and took control of my social life.

 Why Small talk?

-Some people not familiar with small talk often say it is so irrelevant.
+Some people not familiar with small talk often say it is irrelevant.
 That it is superficial.
 Well, it is,… kind of.